-E. Notes to the financial statements
+F.5.
+Notes to the financial statements

-1. Notes to the annual financial statements must be presented in a systematic manner.
+- 1. Notes to the annual financial statements must be presented in a systematic manner.
 Each item in the balance sheet, profit and loss account and cash flow statement must be cross-referenced to any related information in the notes.
-The minimum requirements for disclosure in notes are as follows:

-a) Tangible fixed assets

-A fixed-asset movement schedule in accordance with the Danish Financial Statements Act para.
-88 or IFRS must be provided.

-b) Intangible assets

-A fixed-asset movement schedule in accordance with the Danish Financial Statements Act para.
-88 or IFRS.

-c) Pledged assets and assets under reservation of title

-The existence and carrying amounts of intangible assets whose title is restricted and the carrying amount of intangible assets pledged as security for liabilities must be disclosed.

-d) Fixed assets/Investments

-Investments must include investments in subsidiaries, jointly controlled entities and associates.
-In respect of investments in subsidiaries, jointly controlled entities and associates, the following information must be disclosed as a minimum for each investment:
+The minimum requirements for disclosure in notes are as follows: - a) Tangible fixed assets A fixed-asset movement schedule in accordance with the Danish Financial Statements Act para.
+88 or IFRS must be provided. - b) Intangible assets A fixed-asset movement schedule in accordance with the Danish Financial Statements Act para.
+88 or IFRS. - c) Pledged assets and assets The reporting entity must disclose: - "i.
+The existence and amounts of restrictions on title, and property, plant and equipment (such as the stadium and training facilities) pledged as security for liabilities or contingent liabilities;" - "ii.
+The existence and carrying amounts of intangible assets whose title is restricted and the carrying amount of intangible assets (such as player registrations) pledged as security for liabilities or contingent liabilities; and - "iii.
+The existence and carrying amount of financial assets and/or amount of future income (such as receivables and future income in respect of disposal of a player's registration, competition distributions/prize money, season ticket and other gate receipts, broadcasting rights and sponsorship arrangements) pledged as security for liabilities or contingent liabilities." - d) Fixed assets/Investments Investments must include investments in subsidiaries, jointly controlled entities and associates.
+In respect of investments in subsidiaries, jointly controlled entities and associates, the following information must be disclosed as a minimum for each investment: - i) name; - ii) country of incorporation or residence; - i) type of business/operations of the entity; - ii) proportion of ownership interest;

-- i) name; - ii) country of incorporation or residence; - i) type of business/operations of the entity; - ii) proportion of ownership interest; - iii) if different, proportion of voting power held; and - iv) description of the method used to account for the investments.

-e) Bank overdrafts and loans

-For each class of financial liability the following must be disclosed:

-i) information about the extent and nature of the debt instruments, including amounts and duration and any significant terms and conditions that may affect the amount, and timing of future cash flows.
+- iii) if different, proportion of voting power held; and - iv) description of the method used to account for the investments. - e) Bank overdrafts and loans For each class of financial liability the following must be disclosed: - i) information about the extent and nature of the debt instruments, including amounts and duration and any significant terms and conditions that may affect the amount, and timing of future cash flows.